zilin-huang/zilin-huang.github.io/_pages/about.md

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 selected_projects: true # includes a selection of projects
-team_facilities: true # includes team facilities section
+team_facilities: false # includes team facilities section
 social: true # includes social icons at the bottom of the page
 ---